-Jeremy Sutcliffe Vice Chair of Trust Board
+Paul Jacques Vice Chair of Trust Board (Education)

 Jeremy has been a LA Governor since 2009, and is a retired Deputy Headteacher.
 Jeremy served on Oldham Borough Council for 13 years representing Chadderton North, and has lived in the same square mile of Werneth all his life.
 He is Chair of Governors at Burnley Brow; a local Primary, a Governor/Trustee at Oldham Hulme Grammar School and was previously a Governor of Radclyffe and North Chadderton Schools.
 Jeremy brings an unmatched and highly valued local knowledge to the Kingfisher Governing Body.

 His interests include photography, local heritage and military modelling.
 He is also Secretary of the Oldham Area Civic Society.